wk8/k9/README.md

 ## How?

 k9 is a very simple HTTP proxy that should sit in between the agent and Datadog's API on every host you want to use it on.
-It reads a very simple configuration file to know which metrics/tags to remove:
+It reads a very simple YML configuration file to know which metrics/tags to remove (all the fields are optional):

 ```yml
 # should be one of DEBUG, INFO, WARN, ERROR or FATAL - defaults to INFO if not present